Amulyakantamneni/Amiable-Lovable-Clone/README.md

 - **User Authentication**: Add user authentication for personalized experiences.
 - **Cloud Deployment**: Deploy the application on cloud platforms like AWS or Azure.
 - **Local AI Models**: Integrate models like Ollama LLaVA or QwenCoder to make the application fully local, eliminating the need for external API dependencies.

-## Conclusion
-This project is a testament to your skills in AI, ML, and MLOps.
-It not only highlights your technical expertise but also your ability to build practical, user-centric applications.
-Perfect for showcasing your capabilities to potential employers in the AI/ML domain.